 What happens after my Barricaid surgery?

 After your surgery, your doctor will give you a plan for your recovery as well as how to care for your incision.
 This may include limits for your activity or recommendation for physical therapy as well as how to change the dressing on your wound.
 Your doctor will perform follow-up visits at normal times to see how your wound is healing and to check to see how your recovery is going.

 Some pain and discomfort after surgery is normal.
 Before surgery you should discuss with your doctor about when to call with problems after surgery.
 You should call your doctor immediately if you have redness or tenderness of your surgical site, or have too much pain, are sick to your stomach and vomit, or have a fever.

 The Barricaid has been implanted in over 9,000 patients in and outside the United States since 2008.

-To learn about how patients with the device do after surgery and the use of the Barricaid, seven studies including one pivotal (major) study were performed, to show that the device is safe and is able to reduce the number of repeat herniations in the right group of patients.
+To learn about how patients with the device do after surgery and the use of the Barricaid, eight studies including one pivotal (major) study were performed, to show that the device is safe and is able to reduce the number of repeat herniations in the right group of patients.

 The Barricaid was studied in a clinical trial in over twenty hospitals to study the safety and effects of the device in patients with herniated discs with radiculopathy (damage or trouble with nerve function that results in one or both of the nerve roots near the vertebrae pressing upon by the herniated disc).